 Overview

-Start your construction estimating learning journey with this comprehensive course guided by an industry-experienced instructor.
-This course will take you on a detailed exploration of construction bids and estimates.
+Start your construction estimating journey with Essential Construction Estimating, an introductory course focused on the fundamentals of construction bids and estimates.

-As you progress through the course, you'll dive into project delivery systems, cost-estimating principles, and the importance of site investigation in the estimating process.
-The course covers the principles of quantities and measurement, their significance in construction estimating, opportunities for alternative products and sources and the concept of "net in place."
-Along the way, you'll apply key factors, rules and principles to estimating projects, create materials lists, report accuracy and use takeoff rules to build accurate estimates.
+Throughout the course, you’ll explore project delivery systems, core cost-estimating principles, and the role of site investigation in the estimating process.
+You’ll learn how quantities and measurement support accurate estimates, examine opportunities for alternative products and sources, and understand the concept of “net in place.”
+Using estimating rules and best practices, you’ll apply key factors to real-world scenarios, create material takeoff lists, assess estimate accuracy, and build reliable construction estimates.

 This course is ideal if you:

-- are an early or mid-level construction professional seeking to enhance your estimating and bidding skills
+- are an early or mid-level construction professional looking to strengthen estimating and bidding skills

-- are a contractor or subcontractor looking to improve your bidding accuracy
+- are a contractor or subcontractor seeking to improve your bidding accuracy

-- are preparing for a role in project management, cost estimation or planning/scheduling
+- are preparing for roles in project management, cost estimation or planning and scheduling

 - are a current student or recent graduate from a construction management professional development program.